As President Trump Tweets And Deletes, The Historical Record Takes Shape

 The reason for the record

 Congress passed the Presidential Records Act in 1978 out of concern that President Richard Nixon would destroy the tapes that ultimately led to his resignation.
-The Records Act designated records of the president and executive office as public property, and established guidelines for their preservation.
+The law designated records of the president and executive office as public property and established guidelines for their preservation.

 The act defines presidential records as any materials created or received by the president "in the course of conducting activities which relate to or have an effect upon the carrying out of the constitutional, statutory, or other official or ceremonial duties of the President."
-It excludes personal records like diaries, and allows presidents to dispose of certain public records "once the views of the Archivist of the United States on the proposed disposal have been obtained in writing."
+It excludes personal records like diaries and allows presidents to dispose of certain public records "once the views of the Archivist of the United States on the proposed disposal have been obtained in writing."

 Prior to the act, presidents could do whatever they pleased with their papers upon leaving office, said Johnson.
 Many intentionally destroyed their record to protect their personal privacy or national security interests.
-Calvin Coolidge destroyed most of his personal papers, leaving his private secretary scrambling to preserve whatever he could.
-Even some of Abraham Lincoln's papers were destroyed by his son, Johnson said.
+President Calvin Coolidge destroyed most of his personal papers, leaving his private secretary scrambling to preserve whatever he could.
+Even some of President Abraham Lincoln's papers were destroyed by his son, Johnson said.

-Franklin Roosevelt established the informal tradition of donating his presidential records back to the people in the form of a presidential library, according to Quigley.
+Franklin Delano Roosevelt established the informal tradition of donating his presidential records back to the people in the form of a presidential library, according to Quigley.
 This tradition was formally codified by the Records Act.

-The Presidential and Federal Records Amendments of 2014 expanded the PRA's definition of records to include electronic content, which Johnson said has been interpreted as an umbrella term encompassing text messages, e-mails, social media, and the like.
+The Presidential and Federal Records Amendments of 2014 expanded the PRA's definition of records to include electronic content, which Johnson said has been interpreted as an umbrella term encompassing text messages, emails, social media and the like.

 "It's not the media that makes it a record, or the platform, it's the content," Quigley said.
 "A presidential record is anything — any record, on any platform or in any media — created by the president or his office in the conduct of his business as president.
 And all of those records are considered permanent by the National Archives and the Presidential Records Act."